Effect ultrasound on algae

 LG Sonic uses a monitoring system that collects water quality information every 10 min.
 These datapoints include:

 - dissolved oxygen

-Plus, we can integrate satellite remote sensing into the MPC-Buoy to map out remote geographic locations and large water bodies where algae can vary from one area to another.
+Plus, we can integrate satellite remote sensing to map out remote geographic locations.

 Algorithms rely on large volumes of data to work effectively.
 We’ve built a massive database to fuel the optimization analysis.